DiRAC-HPC/mi-benchmarking-public/README.md

 ### DiRAC Benchmarks

-Parameter files (.yml) and command lines to run the examples are provided in the [data/](data/) subdirectory.
+Parameter files (.yml) and command lines to run the examples are provided in the `data/` subdirectories for each individual benchmark.
 The actual data for the initial conditions is obtained using the `getIC.sh` script found in the source example subdirectories as described above.

 #### Single node benchmark